WilliamB28/Bangkit-Capstone-Project-Grapy-App-/README.md

 1. Create a Project in the Google Cloud Platform
 2. Connect the GCP Project into the Firebase Console
 4. Make sure to install the latest version of the Android Studio
+5. Connect the android studio project to the Firebase Console in order to be able to use the Firestore Function
+6. Create the Text Classification Tflite Model
+7. Copy the code shown in the git repository

+Other step to follow im order to copy this project
-5. Download the Grapy App Project from Git repository
+1. Download the Grapy App Project from Git repository
-6. Open the Android Studio and click File > New > Import Project then select the Grapy App Project.
+2. Open the Android Studio and click File > New > Import Project then select the Grapy App Project.
-7. Connect the android studio project to the Firebase Console in order to be able to use the Firestore Function
+3. Connect the android studio project to the Firebase Console in order to be able to use the Firestore Function

 # Reference we used to create the app